-The Secret to Reading Poetry?
-First Dates - The Write Practice
+How to Read a Poem: One Secret To Unlock the Mystery

 Sometimes poetry feels lofty and pretentious and seems to say, “I know something you don’t know,” which is obnoxious, like an older sister taunting us.
 Some poetry makes us scratch our heads and say, “What the heck was that all about?”

 But if we keep reading, poetry often moves us in ways a paragraph can’t.
-It requires a compression of language and meaning, tucked inside precise words that create concrete images.
+It requires a compression of language and meaning (and sometimes secondary meanings!), tucked inside precise words that create concrete images.

-(Writers of all genres: we can learn so much from the poets!)
+Today, I'd like to share a few secrets to help you approach your reading of poetry, not because I want you to be the next Walt Whitman, but to entice you to enjoy the magic of language.
+Writers of all genres: we can learn so much from the poets!

+So how do we do that?
+How do we start to become readers of poetry?
+It starts with not letting poetry intimidate us.
+We can approach these literary texts differently, and engage this art form with a new frame of mind.
+Shall we?

 Here’s what I tell my students: Approach reading poetry the same way you approach a first date.